idaholab/moose/framework/doc/content/source/mfem/solvers/MFEMHyprePCG.md

 Defines and builds an `mfem::HyprePCG` solver to use as an iterative solver to solve the MFEM equation system.

+Not compatible with use on partially assembled equation systems.

 !syntax parameters /Solver/MFEMHyprePCG

 !syntax inputs /Solver/MFEMHyprePCG